 What is the SSL Certificate Chain?

 There are two types of certificate authorities (CAs): root CAs and intermediate CAs.
-In order for an SSL certificate to be trusted, that certificate must have been issued by a CA that is included in the trusted store of the device that is connecting.
+For an SSL certificate to be trusted, that certificate must have been issued by a CA that’s included in the trusted store of the device that’s connecting.

-If the certificate was not issued by a trusted CA, the connecting device (eg. a web browser) will then check to see if the certificate of the issuing CA was issued by a trusted CA, and so on until either a trusted CA is found (at which point a trusted, secure connection will be established) or no trusted CA can be found (at which point the device will usually display an error).
+If the certificate wasn’t issued by a trusted CA, the connecting device (eg. a web browser) checks to see if the certificate of the issuing CA was issued by a trusted CA. It continues checking until either a trusted CA is found (at which point a trusted, secure connection will be established), or no trusted CA can be found (at which point the device will usually display an error).

 The list of SSL certificates, from the root certificate to the end-user certificate, represents the SSL certificate chain.

 As an example, suppose you purchase a certificate from the Awesome Authority for the domain

 Awesome Authority isn’t a root certificate authority.
 Its certificate isn’t directly embedded in your web browser, so it can’t be explicitly trusted.

 - Awesome Authority utilizes a certificate issued by Intermediate Awesome CA Alpha.